rob0123456789/apod_desktop/README.md

 # apod_desktop

-Program that takes a random Astronomy Picture of the Day (https://apod.nasa.gov/apod/astropix.html) image and sets it as your desktop background.
+Program that sets a random Astronomy Picture of the Day (https://apod.nasa.gov/apod/astropix.html) image as your desktop background.

 In the config file: